Resource

 DeepSeek

-A family of AI models developed by a Chinese research organisation that attracted significant attention in early 2025.
-Its reasoning model demonstrated performance comparable to leading US frontier models at a fraction of the reported training cost, challenging prevailing assumptions about the relationship between compute investment and model capability.
+A family of AI models developed by a Chinese research organisation that attracted significant attention in early 2025 when its R1 reasoning model demonstrated performance comparable to leading US frontier models at a fraction of the reported training cost.
+DeepSeek has continued to release updated models in both its V3 and R1 lines, and remains one of the most-watched open-weights labs alongside Meta and Mistral.
+The original release reshaped assumptions about the relationship between compute investment and model capability.

 Diffusion Models